Will Dental Insurance Cover My Dental Night Guard?

-Has your dentist suggested you wear a night guard because you are grinding or clenching your teeth?
+Has your dentist suggested you wear a dental night guard because you are grinding or clenching your teeth?

 You may initially balk at the dental office price but you have good dental insurance and your custom night guard is surely covered right?